canonical/postgresql-operator/README.md

     interface: postgresql_client
 ```

-Please read usage documentation about
+Please read the usage documentation of the
 [data_interfaces](https://charmhub.io/data-platform-libs/libraries/data_interfaces) library for
-more information about how to enable PostgreSQL interface in your application.
+more information about how to enable a PostgreSQL interface in your application.

 Relations to new applications are supported via the `postgresql_client` interface.
 To create a
 relation to another application: